-Proposed maximum Title of each class of securities to be registered aggregate offering price(1) Amount of registration fee(2) Title of each class of securities to be registered onoring prico(1) rogiotration roo(z) Common Stock, \$0.0001 par value per share \$193,844,000 \$21,148.38
+Title of each class of securities to be registered Proposed maximum aggregate offering price(1) Amount of registration fee(2) Common Stock, \$0.0001 par value per share \$196,138,250 \$25,458.74

 - Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended.
-Includes shares of common stock that the underwriters have an option to purchase. - Calculated pursuant to Rule 457(o) based on an estimate of the proposed maximum aggregate offering price.
+Includes shares of common stock that the underwriters have an option to purchase - Calculated pursuant to Rule 457(o) based on an estimate of the proposed maximum aggregate offering price.